Top 15 High Fiber Foods for Kids

 Fibre is what keeps stomachs running and digestive systems working.
 If your child is facing bouts of constipation, chances are that she’s running low on fibre.
-Hydration and fibre, combined together, are what constitute a healthy digestive system.
+Hydration and fibre, combined together, constitute a healthy digestive system.
+To battle constipation and bloating, your little sunshine needs fibre-rich foods that regulate bowel movements.
+Fibre-rich foods for kids ensure that the digestive tract is moving along as it typically should.
 Keep reading to learn about fibre-rich foods for kids and how you can add them to your child’s diet.
+Before we get to foods with fibre for kids, let’s learn about the recommended intake.

 Why Add Fibre to Your Child’s Diet?

-If you’re thinking why to bother adding more fibre to your child’s diet, you’d be glad to know that for starters, it may prevent diabetes since it’s filling.
-Fibre makes the digestive tract work better and treats constipation, which will make life much easier for you since you don’t have to wake up to the cries of your toddler in the middle of the night.
+If you’re thinking why bother adding more fibre to your child’s diet, you’d be glad to know that, for starters, it may prevent diabetes since it’s filling.
+According to the American Academy of Pediatrics, fibre makes the digestive tract work better and treats constipation, which will make life much easier for you since you don’t have to wake up to the cries of your toddler in the middle of the night (1).

 What Is the Daily Recommended Fibre Intake?

-The National Institute of Diabetes and Digestive and Kidney Diseases recommends children between one to eight years should consume between 14 to 31 grams of fibre a day.
+The National Institute of Diabetes and Digestive and Kidney Diseases recommends that children between 1 and 8 years should consume between 14 and 31 grams of fibre a day.
 There are plenty of fibre-rich foods in the aisle of your grocery stores that can help meet this requirement, and we’ll discuss them below.

 As a rule of thumb, if you’re planning to calculate fibre intake, take your kid’s current age and add 5 grams of fibre to it.
 That’s their total fibre intake according to their age.